-- 1. Navigate to Options $\rightarrow$ General. - 2.
-Scroll down to the Security section. - 3.
-Enter the list of IP addresses or subnet masks to allow.
-The list of addresses is comma separated.
-The format of the subnet is X.X.X.X.Y.Y.Y.Y.Y (where X represents the address and Y the subnet mask). - 4.
+- 1. Navigate to Options \rightarrow General. - 2.
+Scroll down to the Security section. - 4.
 Press Apply. - 5.
 It is then recommended to test all providers to ensure that they can still submit information to the application server.
 To test the print provider, perform a test print job to the server that the provider is running on.